 Utilization of assessment instruments with age-appropriate norms is required.
 All standardized measures must be represented by standard scores or percentile ranks based on age-appropriate, published norms.

 Specific accommodations, appropriate to the diagnosis, should be offered in the report.
 These accommodations may include, but are not limited to: part-time enrollment; substitution of required courses; alternate examination formats, including extended time,

 isolated exam administration, oral exam administration, or other formats deemed appropriate to the student’s specific learning disability or psychological disorder; aids or assistance with reading, writing, note-taking, test-taking, proofreading

 and transcription or typing; disability related counseling; priority registration, and; liaison with faculty, staff and community agencies.

-Please direct comments and questions regarding these guidelines to the Department for Disability Access and Center (D2A2) at the address above.
+Please direct comments and questions regarding these guidelines to the Department for Disability Access and Center (D2A2).

 Note: We reserve the right to request additional documentation and to determine appropriate accommodations based upon documentation, your request, and our professional experience.